5.9.3 Debtors' Delinquent Accounts

 4. Treated as a Tax.
 The TFRP is assessed and collected in the same manner as a tax (IRC 6671(a)).

 5. One Time Collection.
-Withheld income and employment taxes or collected excise taxes are collected only once, whether from the business and/or from one or more of its responsible parties.
+Withheld income and employment taxes or collected excise taxes are collected only once, whether from the business and/or from one or more of its responsible persons.

 6. Pre-petition Trust Fund Quarters.
 Any TFRP accruing on tax periods ending before the bankruptcy petition is filed constitutes a pre-petition tax liability, even if the TFRP assessment was not made before the bankruptcy was filed.